hyosung11/Launch-School/Courses/JS109/glossary.md

 Note that a *local variable only comes into existence when you call that function*.
 The mere act of defining a function doesn't create any variables.
 The function declaration does, however, *define* the scope of the variables.
 For example, in the `aFunc` function above, the function body defines where variable `a`, when created, will be accessible.
 However, the variable `a` doesn't get created and assigned a value **unless** we invoke the function.
 When we call the function on line 5, a variable `a` is created, assigned the value `1` and *immediately discarded* once the function finishes execution and control returns to the main flow of the program.

 **EV -** the `aFunc()` function is invoked, and defines a new scope for local variables.
 The local variable `a` is declared with the `let` keyword, and initially assigned the Number literal value `1`.
 After the function `aFunc()` completes execution, the variable `a` is immediately discarded and control returns to the main flow.
-Therefore, when we try to log the value stored in variable `a` to the console, a `ReferenceError` is thrown because the local variable `a` only existed within the function scope and was destroyed after the function completed exeuction, and therefore DOES NOT exist in the global scope.
+Therefore, when we try to log the value stored in variable `a` to the console, a `ReferenceError` is thrown because the local variable `a` only existed within the function scope and was destroyed after the function completed execution, and therefore DOES NOT exist in the global scope.
 This demonstrates the principle of variable scoping, particularly that inner scope variable CANNOT be accessed or modified in the outer scope.

 Because of this, when we talk about the scope of a variable, it doesn't matter whether we ever execute the code.
 For instance, suppose we had the following complete program: